 1. Prepare For The Call

 Do your research ahead of time.
 You must be armed with information before calling for a monthly rate reduction for AT&T promotions for existing customers 2019.

 - Understand your monthly AT&T U-verse bill.

 - Watch your Mailbox.
 Watch the mail for their large post cards or ATT Uverse specials in coupon booklets like ValuPak.
 Also watch for competitors offers vs AT&T promotions.

 - Find the competitors in your area!
 I like to use the National Broadband Map to see who’s in my area.

 - Check all the cable company websites for current deals.
 Visit the websites for current promotions for the providers in your area.
 Cable companies are constantly changing their deals, just like wireless phone carries.
-They are trying to tempt new customers to join.
+They are trying to tempt AT&T Uverse new customer offers to join.
 Compare AT&T U-verse vs Comcast Xfinity vs Times Warner Cable:

 - Compare your monthly cable bills with neighbors and friends.
 Most people are happy to complain about the extraordinary cost of monthly cable television and internet.
 The more information you have before you call, the more negotiating power you have.

 - Prepare well organized notes.
 Have notes or have the webpages of the AT&T local competitors available before you make the call.
 You need to provide specific details and pricing to the retention representative.
 Take good notes so the AT&T retention rep can easily see and understand the same promotion you are citing.

 - Have a pen handy to take notes.
 Write down the numbers and information when you negotiate price.

 - Have a goal.
 Are you looking for a lower monthly bill?
 Do you want upgraded services like Internet speed?
 Or both?